bheisig/i-doit-cli/README.md

 ##  Usage

-Just run the script to show the basic usage:
+Just run the app to show the basic usage:

 ~~~ {.bash}
 idoit